Heziode/tron-multiplayer/README.md

 This project was designed for a university project.

-The objective of this project it's to determine if exist in configuration who an player can won against an coalition of other players.
+The objective of this project it's to determine if exist in configuration who a player can win against a coalition of other players.

  > This project is basically designed for a "statistical study".
 It is built to be run easily from a script. **There is no GUI**
  >
  > **This project is designed to run on Linux and require JavaFX.**

 For this project, I implemented the Paranoid algorithm, a multiplayer variant (more than two players) of MinMax.
 It assumes that all players form a coalition against a single player: